MarcEscandell/ALPypeRL/docs/AnyLogicConnector.rst

 .. image:: images/add_new_library_anylogic_palette.png
     :alt: Add new library to AnyLogic Palette

 Once you have located the green cross, click on it and select *Manage Libraries…*.
-Then, click on the *Add* button and select the :download:`ALPypeLibrary.jar <../bin/anylogic-8.8/ALPypeLibrary.jar>` file.
-Note that this is a link to download a library that was generated and is **only compatible with AnyLogic 8.8.x**.
-There is also a link :download:`ALPypeLibrary.jar <../bin/anylogic-8.7/ALPypeLibrary.jar>`  to the library **compatible with AnyLogic 8.7.x**.
+Then, click on the *Add* button and select the :download:`ALPypeLibrary.jar <../bin/anylogic-8.9/ALPypeLibrary.jar>` file.
+Note that this is a link to download a library that was generated and is **only compatible with AnyLogic 8.9.x**.
+There is also a link :download:`ALPypeLibrary.jar <../bin/anylogic-8.7/ALPypeLibrary.jar>`  to the library **compatible with AnyLogic 8.7.x** and :download:`ALPypeLibrary.jar <../bin/anylogic-8.8/ALPypeLibrary.jar>` to the library **compatible with AnyLogic 8.8.x**.

 .. image:: images/add_new_library_anylogic_window.png
     :alt: Add new library to AnyLogic Window